kubernetes/website/docs/admin/cluster-large.md

 * 251-500 nodes: n1-standard-16
 * more than 500 nodes: n1-standard-32

+And the sizes we use on AWS are
+* 1-149 nodes: m3.medium
+* more than 150 nodes: m3.large

+Note that these master node sizes are currently only set at cluster startup time, and are not adjusted if you later scale your cluster up or down.

-We have measured the following 99th percentile resource consumption for the various master components at (100 nodes/500 nodes/1000 nodes) cluster size:
+We have measured the following 99th percentile resource consumption for the various master components on GCE at (100 nodes/500 nodes/1000 nodes) cluster size:
 * main etcd instance: CPU (0.135/0.241/0.312) RAM MB (242/706/1792)
 * events etcd instance: CPU (0.082/0.099/0.095) RAM MB (237/746/1846)